ahmedwaqas92/merit-docs/docs/2_mvp-spec.md

 # MVP: What We're Building First

 This page explains the very first version of the Merit platform — also called the MVP (Minimum Viable Product).
-It’s the simplest working version of the idea, with just enough features to prove it works and help real people use it.
+It’s the simplest working version of the idea, with just enough features to prove it works and helps real people use it.

 ---